geopandas/geopandas/doc/source/docs/user_guide/aggregation_with_dissolve.rst

 :meth:`~geopandas.GeoDataFrame.dissolve` Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Take example of administrative areas in Nepal.
+You have districts, which are smaller, and zones, which are larger.
+A group of districts always compose a single zone.
 Suppose you are interested in Nepalese zone, but you only have Nepalese district-level data like the `geoda.nepal` dataset included in `geodatasets`.
 You can easily convert this to a zone-level dataset.

 First, let's look at the most simple case where you just want zone shapes and names.
 By default, :meth:`~geopandas.GeoDataFrame.dissolve` will pass ``'first'`` to :ref:`groupby.aggregate <groupby.aggregate>`.